plone/simple-plone-buildout/README.rst

 A basic, cross-platform `Plone <https://plone.org>`_ buildout.

-This installation method is simpler than the `Plone unified installer <https://github.com/plone/Installers-UnifiedInstaller>`_ for UNIX-based platforms, which automates the process of installing required software and setting up a virtual environment.
+Use this installation method if you are using Windows.

+For UNIX based operating systems the `Plone unified installer <https://github.com/plone/Installers-UnifiedInstaller>`_ is the preferred method.

 **Disclaimer**